 Bougainville Referendum: An Example for Governments Everywhere

-In a referendum being held this Saturday [24 November 2019], the people of Bougainville, an archipelago of islands in the Solomon sea, will decide whether they wish to remain a part of Papua New Guinea or become an independent state.
+In a referendum held on 24 November 2019, the people of Bougainville, an archipelago of islands in the Solomon sea, voted overwhelmingly to become an independent state from Papua New Guinea.
 The referendum was the pillar of the Bougainville Peace Agreement between the government of Papua New Guinea and Bougainville leaders to end a devastating decade-long civil war which claimed nearly 20,000 lives.

 The officials of the Bougainville Referendum Commission (BRC), a body which has been set up to administer the vote, have noted that despite the overwhelming environmental and infrastructural difficulties in conducting the referendum on the islands, the Bougainville referendum has witnessed the most comprehensive electoral enrollment process in the history of Papua New Guinea.

 The 2019 Bougainville referendum is a refreshing instance of a minority group exercising its right to choose its own political status and to determine its own form of economic, cultural and social development.
 This is particularity important in light of the worrying developments in other parts of the world where autocratic states are systematically repressing the right of its people to self-determination and therefore violating their obligations under international law.

 This repressive trend can be observed in West Papua, where the Indonesian government is resorting to systematic violence and intimidation tactics as it intensifies its crackdown on peaceful West Papuan protesters.
 On the other hand, in Bangladesh the government has failed to implement a key peace accord, which protects the rights of the indigenous people of Chittagong Hill Tracts, and has instead endorsed a crackdown on activists, human rights lawyers, and journalists in the region.